Kaiede/retrotink-apple/README.md

 ### Quadra 605

 Aimed at early machines that include an Apple DB-15 video port and a VGA adapter.
-Should work with many 68K machines, and even early PowerPC machines.
+Should work with most 68K machines, and even early PowerPC machines.
 Has only been tested with System 7 and MacOS 8.1.

 Tuned for 640x480 @ 67Hz, 832x624 @ 75Hz and 1024x768 @ 75Hz.

 ### PowerMac Quicksilver G4

 Aimed at later PowerMacs that have VGA video cards.
 Includes an array of tuned display modes out of the box.
 It is heavily recommended to use SwitchRes when using the RetroTink 4K like this.
+MacOS doesn't know which refresh rates to recommend, and the RetroTink doesn't adjust to different refresh rates well.

 ![Image](docs/img/QuicksilverSwitchRes.jpg)